netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-metal-lb.md

-# Citrix ADC CPX integration with MetalLB in layer 2 mode for on-premises Kubernetes clusters
+# Netscaler CPX integration with MetalLB in layer 2 mode for on-premises Kubernetes clusters

 Kubernetes service of type `LoadBalancer` support is provided by cloud load balancers in a cloud environment.
 Cloud service providers enable this support by automatically creates a load balancer and assign an IP address which is displayed as part of the service status.
 Any traffic destined to the external IP address is load balanced on NodeIP and NodePort by the cloud load balancer.

 Citrix provides different options to support the type `LoadBalancer` services in an on-premises environment including:

-- Using an external Citrix ADC VPX or Citrix ADC MPX as a tier-1 load balancer to load balance the incoming traffic to Kubernetes services.
+- Using an external Netscaler VPX or Netscaler MPX as a tier-1 load balancer to load balance the incoming traffic to Kubernetes services.
 For more information on such a deployment, see [Expose services of type LoadBalancer](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/network/type_loadbalancer/).

-- Expose applications running in a Kubernetes cluster using the Citrix ADC CPX daemonset running inside the Kubernetes cluster along with a router supporting ECMP over BGP.
-ECMP router load balances the traffic to multiple Citrix ADC CPX instances.
-Citrix ADC CPX instances load balances the actual application pods.
-For more information on such a deployment, see [BGP advertisement of external IP addresses for type LoadBalancer services and Ingresses using Citrix ADC CPX](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/cpx-service-type-lb/).
+- Expose applications running in a Kubernetes cluster using the Netscaler CPX daemonset running inside the Kubernetes cluster along with a router supporting ECMP over BGP.
+ECMP router load balances the traffic to multiple Netscaler CPX instances.
+Netscaler CPX instances load balances the actual application pods.
+For more information on such a deployment, see [BGP advertisement of external IP addresses for type LoadBalancer services and Ingresses using Netscaler CPX](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/cpx-service-type-lb/).

-- Expose the Citrix ADC CPX services as an external IP service with a node external IP address.
+- Expose the Netscaler CPX services as an external IP service with a node external IP address.
 You can use this option if an external ADC as tier-1 is not feasible, and a BGP router does not exist.
-In this deployment, Kubernetes routes the traffic coming to the `spec.externalIP` of the Citrix ADC CPX service on service ports to Citrix ADC CPX pods.
+In this deployment, Kubernetes routes the traffic coming to the `spec.externalIP` of the Netscaler CPX service on service ports to Netscaler CPX pods.
 Ingress resources can be configured using the Citrix ingress controller to perform SSL (Secure Sockets Layer) offloading and load balancing applications.
 However, this deployment has the major drawback of not being reliable if there is a node failure.

-- Use [MetalLB](https://metallb.universe.tf/) which is a load-balancer implementation for bare metal Kubernetes clusters in the layer 2 mode with Citrix ADC CPX to achieve ingress capability.
+- Use [MetalLB](https://metallb.universe.tf/) which is a load-balancer implementation for bare metal Kubernetes clusters in the layer 2 mode with Netscaler CPX to achieve ingress capability.

-This documentation shows how you can leverage MetalLB along with Citrix ADC CPX to achieve ingress capability in bare-metal clusters when the other solutions are not feasible.
-MetalLB in layer 2 mode configures one node to send all the traffic to the Citrix ADC CPX service.
+This documentation shows how you can leverage MetalLB along with Netscaler CPX to achieve ingress capability in bare-metal clusters when the other solutions are not feasible.
+MetalLB in layer 2 mode configures one node to send all the traffic to the Netscaler CPX service.
 MetalB automatically moves the IP address to a different node if there is a node failure.
 Thus providing better reliability than the ExternalIP service.

 **Note:** MetalLB is still in the beta version.
 See the official documentation to know about the project maturity and any limitations.

-Perform the following steps to deploy Citrix ADC CPX integration with MetalLB in layer 2 mode for on-premises Kubernetes clusters.
+Perform the following steps to deploy Netscaler CPX integration with MetalLB in layer 2 mode for on-premises Kubernetes clusters.

 1. Install and configure MetalLB
 2. Configure MetalLB configuration for layer 2
-3. Install Citrix ADC CPX service
+3. Install Netscaler CPX service

 ## Install and configure MetalLB